Edited by: Keri Stooksbury

 Non-status flyers earn 5 miles per dollar, but Gold flyers earn 7 miles per dollar.

-Considering this is just shy of a round-trip Main Cabin ticket, I’d value this somewhere in the neighborhood of $300 per year (depending on the flight(s) you choose to redeem for).
+Considering this is just over the cost of a one-way Main Cabin ticket, we’d value this somewhere in the neighborhood of $300 per year (depending on the flight(s) you choose to redeem for).
 Of course, if you choose to use these extra miles on a short-haul inexpensive flight, you might value the 40% mileage bonus lower.

 Gold members have access to Preferred seats on a complimentary basis at the time of booking.
 These are the aisle and window seats in the middle to back quarter of the cabin — ordinary non-elites would have to pay to choose them.

 As a Gold member, you don’t get any discount to purchase Main Cabin Extra seats, but you do have free seat selection within 24 hours of the flight.
 During this time, watch closely for last-minute upgrades of higher elites that may free up prime Main Cabin Extra seats.

 5. Admirals Club Discount ($25 Value)

 AAdvantage Gold members receive a discount on Admirals Club membership.
 Instead of paying the $850 fee for a new member, Gold members pay $825.

 8. Priority Check-In, Priority Security, and Priority Boarding (~$75 Value)